- Safety Data

 Pancreatitis: Acute pancreatitis, including fatal pancreatitis, has been reported in patients taking linagliptin.
 Take careful notice of potential signs and symptoms of pancreatitis and if suspected, promptly discontinue and initiate appropriate management.
 It is unknown whether patients with a history of pancreatitis are at increased risk for the development of pancreatitis while using JENTADUETO or JENTADUETO XR.

-Use with Medications Known to Cause Hypoglycemia: The use in combination with insulin or insulin secretagogues increases the risk of hypoglycemia.
+Hypoglycemia: The use in combination with insulin or insulin secretagogues may increase the risk of hypoglycemia.
 A lower dose of insulin or insulin secretagogue may be required.

 Hypersensitivity Reactions: Discontinue JENTADUETO or JENTADUETO XR, assess for other potential causes, institute appropriate monitoring and treatment, and initiate alternative treatment for diabetes.
 Use caution in a patient with a history of angioedema to another DPP-4 inhibitor because it is unknown whether such patients will be predisposed to angioedema with JENTADUETO or JENTADUETO XR.

-Vitamin B12 Levels: Metformin may lower Vitamin B12 levels.
-Monitor hematologic parameters annually and routine serum Vitamin B12 measurement at 2- to 3- year intervals.
+Vitamin B12 Deficiency: Metformin may lower Vitamin B12 levels.
+Measure hematologic parameters annually and Vitamin B12 at 2- to 3- year intervals and manage any abnormalities.